-The challenges facing our health and social care system, There are many DoH and indeed other departmental and indeed health systems worldwide, are also well strategies and policies that are relevant to the documented, and Northern Ireland's health and social setting of priorities for the PHA.
-The outcomes and care system remains under immense and growing priorities for the PHA for the next five years reflect pressure.3 Further change is also underway both in the and align with these key strategic documents, and development and implementation of the Integrated Care our contribution to progressing this agenda and our System for Northern Ireland (ICSNI).
-The current economic commitment to working collaboratively with others, climate and constrained financial environment for HSC will help ensure that these outcomes are realised. continues to impact on population health and requires creative, innovative and collaborative ways of working,
+The challenges facing our health and social care system, and indeed health systems worldwide, are also well documented, and Northern Ireland's health and social care system remains under immense and growing pressure.3 Further change is also underway both in the development and implementation of the Integrated Care System for Northern Ireland (ICSNI).
+The current economic climate and constrained financial environment for HSC continues to impact on population health and requires creative, innovative and collaborative ways of working, and making best use of available resources to deliver better health outcomes and help people to stay well.

-It is well documented that long-lasting and significant improvements in health and wellbeing can only be achieved through a 'whole system' approach.^{2, 5-7} Our current context, compounded with the additional challenges to health and wellbeing further strengthen the need for a population health approach, a focus on prevention and early intervention and strong cross-sectoral, multi-agency collaboration.
+It is well documented that long-lasting and significant improvements in health and wellbeing can only be achieved through a 'whole system' approach.^{2,5-7} Our current context, compounded with the additional challenges to health and wellbeing further strengthen the need for a population health approach, a focus on prevention and early intervention and strong cross-sectoral, multi-agency collaboration.